MaryVDa/Promote-Goat/README.md

 # Promote Goat 🐐

 ## Description
 Promote Goat is a website that allows a user to showcase and promote emerging and lesser-known artists through a new social media platform.
-Using Promote Goat will give artists the opportunity to grow and to branch out by posting their art for others to promote and give feedback.
+Using Promote Goat will give artists the opportunity to grow and branch out by posting their art for others to promote and give feedback.
 This website also allows a user to save their favorite promotes for future enjoyment.

 ## Table of Contents
 - [Deployed Site](#deployed-site)